magicmark/scratch/asking_for_help.md

 Tools like [Try Flow](https://flow.org/try/), [CodeSandbox](https://codesandbox.io/) and [Repl.it](https://repl.it/) are great ways to quickly share code without the overhead of making a new directory, repository etc.

-> Don't share sensitive company code on these sites - replace anything proprietary with "Foo", "Bar" etc
+> 🚨 Don't share sensitive company code on these sites - replace anything proprietary with "Foo", "Bar" etc

 Questions with MCVEs are the very best kind of questions one could hope to receive - your channel onpoint will love you greatly should you follow this!

-# Appendix

-## Gathering information to include with your request for help

-Include the following key bits of information:

-What service or package are you working on?
-Is it currently failing on master?
-A full stack trace (or link to Jenkins/Seagull failure.
-Include the command you ran!)
-A full diff of your changes
-What devbox are you on?